microsoft/semantic-kernel/docs/decisions/0023-kernel-streaming.md

 ## Prompt/Semantic Functions Behavior

 When Prompt Functions are invoked using the Streaming API, they will attempt to use the Connectors streaming implementation.
-The connector will be responsible to provide the specialized type of `StreamingContent` and even if the underlying backend API don't support streaming the output will be one streamingcontent with the whole data.
+The connector will be responsible to provide the specialized type of `StreamingContent` and even if the underlying backend API do not support streaming the output will be one streamingcontent with the whole data.

 ## Method/Native Functions Behavior